verhas/jamal/README.md

 1. `%66h` is an absolutely valid marco parameter name
-1. When a macro parameter is replaced in the body of the macro the processing of that string is finished and is not processed further repacing macro parameters.
+1. When a macro parameter is replaced in the body of the macro the processing of that string is finished and is not processed further replacing macro parameters.
 Macro parameters are only replaced with the actual values in the macro body and not in the parameter actual values.
 That is why parameters `a` and `b` are replaced with the actual string '%66h' but then this is not